alexeyqian/minos/README.md

 ### Load Kernel Image into Memory from Disk
 kernel.bin loaded to 0x70000 - 0x90000 (128K)
+Another way to avoid loading temp kernel.bin file is to use tool to extract all binaray from elf formated kernel.bin file and create a pure binary file, so it would not need this tempary step.
 ### Enter Protected Mode

 #### Setup GDT and IDT